itpartnersillinois/studyabroad/scholarships.md

 Eligible majors include:

- Early Childhood Education
+ Early Childhood Education,
- Elementary Education
+ Elementary Education,
- Special Education
+ Special Education,
- Secondary Education programs in Biology, Chemistry, Earth Science, English, Math, Physics and Social Studies (History) Learning and Education Studies
+ Secondary Education programs in Biology, Chemistry, Earth Science, English, Math, Physics and Social Studies (History), Learning and Education Studies,
  All graduate programs in all College of Education departments.
 This scholarship is repeatable for subsequent study abroad experiences, however, students may not receive more than one scholarship per academic year + summer (August to August).